-Italy v Argentina
+Girelli decisive as Italy beat Argentina

 Post update

 Attempt missed.
-Mariana Larroquette (Argentina) right footed shot from the centre of the box is high and wide to the right.
-Assisted by Aldana Cometti with a headed pass following a set piece situation.
+Sofia Cantore (Italy) right footed shot from outside the box misses to the left.
+Assisted by Chiara Beccari following a fast break.

 Post update

-Eliana Stábile (Argentina) wins a free kick on the left wing.
+Florencia Bonsegundo (Argentina) wins a free kick in the attacking half.